apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 ### Using a register block

-Now that you've defined your `UARTPeripheral` register block, let's explore how to use it to interact with the actual hardware.
+Now that you've defined your `UARTPeripheral` register block, explore how to use it to interact with the actual hardware.

 The `@RegisterBlock` macro provides two important capabilities:
 - It generates an `unsafeAddress` property to store the base memory address of the peripheral.